strands-project/strands_documentation/docs/setup_from_scratch.rst

 d) Running
 ~~~~~~~~~~

+First, create a folder `mongodb_store` when mongo database will be saving data.
+This folder can be anywhere, but you must guarantee that the user running the system has writing access to this folder.

 To test, if everything works fine, you need to modify two launch files in ``strands_system/strands_bringup``:

 * ``strands_robot.launch`` (especially if you are using a different robot or sensors) See different parameters of the launch file.